Updated Mar 30, 2026

 How did fees and resources feel during the shift?

 The continuation of full fees amid the digital shift prompted debate about value for money in computer science education.
-Students questioned whether reduced access to libraries, laboratories and other physical assets should be reflected in costs.
+Students questioned whether reduced access to libraries, laboratories and other physical assets should be reflected in costs, and whether computer science learning resources still met students' needs or wider university facilities for computer science students remained good enough for long project hours.
 Universities faced pressure from reduced international enrolment and invested in online platforms and digital infrastructure, arguing these expenses offset any savings from reduced on‑campus activity.
 The challenge remains to balance cost and quality so tuition aligns with what is delivered.

 Where possible, be transparent about what students can access and what is being invested in, so expectations match reality.